-Settled on one determiner (S) per word, and q^h (already rare) dropped out entirely: one, two, or three Ps, occasionally four (zero was an option if representing one of the base categories itself).
+Settled on one determiner (S) per word, and one, two, or three Ps, occasionally four (zero was an option if representing one of the base categories itself).
 If one P symbol was considered clear enough, a second one to clarify additional Cs or Vs or syllables was purely optional.
 Vowels were almost never skipped (dropped at the end (of base word), yes).
 The S was consistently set to the side of the Ps, although exact format varied; drawing Ss larger / with more detail than syllables was common.
 P symbols had become simplified.
 Spaces were common to separate words.

-As number of Ps was cut down, pig spread rare. to solidly cover ku(C), not just ku(t). pigstar (now zem), when phonetic, was read as ku(C)ze(C).
-Also, Ps began to be flipped to indicate their reverse reading; flipping pig changed it from ku to uk (flipped solo Vs were less used and varied in intended reading).
-These flipped symbols were essentially optional and used according to individual discretion.
+As number of Ps was cut down, pig spread to solidly cover ku(C), not just ku(t).

+pigstar (now zem), when phonetic, was read as ku(C)ze(C).
+Also, Ps began to be flipped to indicate their reverse reading; with from ku to uk from (flipped solo Vs were less used and varied in intended reading).
+These flipped symbols were essentially optional and used lot to according to individual discretion.